wingjay/jianshi/README.md

 The server architecture is:

-- www layer: used to receive all http request, process parameters, and take this request to logic layer;
+- www layer: used to receive all http request, process parameters, and call logic layer api for furthure process;
 - logic layer: used to process heavy service logic, when there are database actions, it will call db layer;
 - db layer: used to wrap our database related actions.